Royal Asiatic Society of Great Britain and Ireland: Members and fellows

 Originally, members of the Society were styled Members (MRAS), Honorary Members (Hon.
 MRAS), Corresponding Members (CMRAS) and Foreign Members (FMRAS).
-By the 1870s, the post-nominal letters FRAS, indicating fellowship of the Society, were being used by some members, including the physician and writer on India John Forbes Watson, and the writer on India and co-founder of the India Reform Society John Dickinson.
-This usage continued through the twentieth century, advertisements in the Society's Journal also reflecting the use of the letters FRAS by some members, although all members of the Society were referred to as "members" in the 1908 constitution, and it was not until 1967 that reports of the Anniversary Meeting referred to "fellows" rather than "members".
-As of 2019, members are designated "fellows" or "student fellows"; no post-nominals are assigned by the Society to these grades in its regulations, but the use of the post-nominal letters FRAS is recognized in numerous reference works.
-The post-nominal letters are used by some academics working in Asia-related fields, and have been used in the Society's Journal in reference to the Indologist Michael D. Willis, to the poet and translator of Bengali William Radice and to the Islamic scholar Leonard Lewisohn.
+By the 1870s, the post-nominal letters FRAS, indicating fellowship of the society, were being used by some members, including the physician and writer on India John Forbes Watson, and the writer on India and co-founder of the India Reform Society John Dickinson.
+This usage continued through the twentieth century, advertisements in the society's Journal also reflecting the use of the letters FRAS by some members, although all members of the Society were referred to as "members" in the 1908 constitution, and it was not until 1967 that reports of the Anniversary Meeting referred to "fellows" rather than "members".
+As of 2019, members are designated "fellows" or "student fellows"; no post-nominals are assigned by the society to these grades in its regulations, but the use of the post-nominal letters FRAS is recognised in numerous reference works.
+The post-nominal letters are used by some academics working in Asia-related fields, and have been used in the society's Journal in reference to the Indologist Michael D. Willis, to the poet and translator of Bengali William Radice and to the Islamic scholar Leonard Lewisohn.

-Notable members and fellows of the Society have included Rabindranath Tagore, Sir Aurel Stein, Sir Wilfred Thesiger, and George V. Tsereteli.
+Notable members and fellows of the Society have included Rabindranath Tagore, Suhwang Cho, Sir Aurel Stein, Sir Wilfred Thesiger, Rai Bahadur Priya Lal Ganguly, and George V. Tsereteli.

 Branches

-The society is affiliated with associate societies in India (Calcutta, Mumbai, Bangalore, Madras and Bihar), the former branch in Mumbai now being known as the Asiatic Society of Mumbai.
+The society is affiliated with societies in India (Kolkata, Mumbai, Bengaluru, Chennai and Bihar).

 It is also affiliated with the Royal Asiatic Society of Sri Lanka, the Royal Asiatic Society Hong Kong (established in 1847), the Asiatic Society of Japan (established in 1875), the Malaysian Branch of the Royal Asiatic Society (established in 1877), Royal Asiatic Society Korea Branch (established in 1900) and the Asiatic Society of Bangladesh (established in 1952 as Asiatic Society of Pakistan, and since 1972 renamed as Asiatic Society of Bangladesh).

 In China, the former South China Branch is now known as the Royal Asiatic Society Hong Kong.
 The North China branch has been re-established in 2006 in Shanghai as the Royal Asiatic Society China, the original branch having been founded in 1857 and dissolved in 1952.
 It has chapters in Suzhou and Beijing.

 Library and archives

-The Library has material from the 12th century to the present.
-All Society collections can be accessed in its dedicated Reading Room in the Society's offices in London during advertised opening hours.
-The Society also maintains a Digital Library.
+The library has material from the 12th century to the present.
+All Society collections can be accessed in its dedicated Reading Room in the society's offices in London during advertised opening hours.
+The society also maintains a digital library.